114155peng/docs/content/blog/v1.0.0/index.md

   caption: 'Image credit: [**Unsplash**](https://unsplash.com)'
 ---

-Hugo v1.0.0 is now available!
-This release includes new experimental features to try out, improvements to accessibility, the ability for plugins to customize image optimization in Markdown, and many more improvements and bug fixes.
+is release includes new experimental features to try out, improvements to accessibility, the ability for plugins to customize image optimization in Markdown, and many more improvements and bug fixes.
 你好呀
 Highlights include: